Top Rated in Orange County

 2. Fat grafting transfer to the central and upper cheek region to replace volume loss.

-Using these specialized techniques,Our Surgical Teami transforms an aged “spade: ♠” shaped face into a youthful “heart: ♥” shaped face.
+Using these specialized techniques,Dr. Parisi transforms an aged “spade: ♠” shaped face into a youthful “heart: ♥” shaped face.

-We encourage you to view Our Surgical Team’s facelift before and after results in order to appreciate why he is well regarded for natural and long-lasting facelift results and why he is trusted by celebrities and politicians alike.
+We encourage you to view Dr. Paris’s facelift before and after results in order to appreciate why he is well regarded for natural and long-lasting facelift results and why he is trusted by celebrities and politicians alike.

 What is the SMAS?